Jesse Whittenton

-Urshell James "Jesse" Whittenton (May 9, 1934 – May 21, 2012) was an American football player who played nine seasons in the NFL, mainly for the Green Bay Packers.
+Urshell James "Jesse" Whittenton (May 9, 1934 – May 21, 2012) was an American professional football player.

+Career

+Whittenton was a cornerback for nine seasons in the National Football League (NFL), primarily for the Green Bay Packers.
+He was inducted into the Green Bay Packers Hall of Fame.
+He played college football for the Texas Western Miners (now UTEP Miners).

 Whittenton also played golf on the Senior PGA Tour in the late 1980s.
 His best finish was T-21 at the 1989 Showdown Classic.

+Whittenton is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.